geoblink/design-system/src/elements/GeoSelectSearchEntryForm.md

-`GeoSelectSearchEntry` is used to search for option items inside a select
+`GeoSelectSearchEntry` is a search form designed to fit nicely in a `GeoSelect` header.
+Note that filtering logic is not part of this component but of `GeoSelect`.

 ```jsx
 <div class="element-demo">